 Yes.
 Remember it is your vehicle and you can choose who repairs it.

 Many insurers have networks of "approved" repairers, which they will advise you to use at your repairer.
 However, it is within your rights to choose who you go to when having your vehicle repaired.
-The "approved repairer" scheme operates for your insurers convenience and not yours and you should retain control over the choice of who repairs your car – after all car ownership is the second biggest expense that you are likely to have.
+The "approved repairer" scheme operates for your insurers convenience and not yours and you should retain control over the choice of who repairs your vehicle.

 When you buy an insurance policy you are entering into a contract.
 The importance of this is that the insurer has agreed to cover you based on what you have told them.
 Insurance policies are complicated in every case and not always easy to understand fully.
 We will guide you through this terminology and what it means to you.
 You may well find that your policy does not cover you under certain circumstances which are listed as part of the "exclusions".